-So now, four years later, we can ask: Was The Sims 4 successful?
+So now, a few years later, we can ask: Was The Sims 4 successful?
 The answer is yes.
 EA confirmed that The Sims 4 drove solid revenues and delivered excellent margins.
-With a total of 21 downloadable content packs delivered throughout the years, as well as game updates that offered more choice and fan-requested features, The Sims 4 community is thriving.
+With several downloadable content packs delivered throughout the years, as well as game updates that offered more choice and fan-requested features, The Sims 4 community is thriving.
 In addition, EA announced a new mobile version of The Sims in July 2017.
 We can assume they wouldn’t have invested in it if the game it’s based on was flopping.

 So the release of The Sims 5 is not only speculation, but an eventual reality that holds the future of the franchise.
 Now people are looking forward to a Sims 5 release date and we expect it will come out in late 2020.
 Why so?
 Keep reading to find out.

 The Sims 5 Release Date

 So why did we start this post with the history of The Sims releases?
 Well, since there is no official release date for The Sims 5 as of December 2019, we can only make an educated guess.
 This is the pattern the previous releases have followed: